-This script allows you to assign minecarts to hauling routes without having to use the in-game interface.
+This script allows you to quickly assign minecarts to hauling routes without having to go through the in-game interface.

 Note that a hauling route must have at least one stop defined before a minecart can be assigned to it.